giordanidev/aion-classic-mods-py/README.md

 ## KOREAN COMBAT VOICES:
 This proccess DOES NOT affect cutscene or NPC voices, only combat voices.
-- Completely replaces the voice folders.
+- Completely replaces the combat voice sounds.

 # PORTUGUÊS
 # Aion-Classic-Mods por LoadRPG